Myth0ne/easy-koroshi-docs/README.md

 11. Navigate to the directory in a terminal of your choice
 12. Run “npm install”
 13.	create a file called “.env” in the text editor of your choice
-14.	paste the cookie string you got from step 5, save .env file
-a.	the file should look like this “CONNECT_SID='xxxxx'
+14.	paste the cookie string you got from step 5, save .env file.
+The file should look like this “CONNECT_SID='xxxxx'"
 15.	run the tool by running the command ‘node main.js’